What is an Obligor?

 If you aren’t familiar with surety bonds and how they work, you have probably not heard the terms obligee and obligor.
 This discussion will provide some background on those terms, and on the importance of surety bonds in driving many of the biggest industries in the country, providing a guarantee of quality workmanship so that relevant standards can be adhered to, and finished products measure up to whatever regulations have been imposed on workmanship in a given industry.
 By the end of reading this, you will have a better understanding of what is an obligor…

-[NFP Surety specializes in ALL types of surety bonds in ALL states.
+[NFP Surety specializes in ALL types of bonds in ALL states.
 Call us today if you want to learn what is an obligor, or have a better understanding of the obligor meaning or role in the bonding process.
-If you require any type of surety bond, contact us today!]
+What does bonded mean…If you require any help, contact us today!]

 What is an obligor?
-Defined by NFP Surety.
+Defined by Surety by NFP.
 Call us for all your bonding needs!
 (800) 863-3210.

 What are the Roles of the Parties Involved?

 The three parties in a surety bond contract are the principal (usually a contractor), an obligee (a hiring company), and an obligor meaning (a financial company).
-The obligor is a company which sells bonds, and sometimes insurance policies as well, to principals who must be bonded in order to bid on projects offered by obligees.
+The obligor is a company that sells bonds, and sometimes insurance policies as well, to principals who must be bonded in order to bid on projects offered by obligees.

-After selling the bond to a principal, the obligor’s role is complete, unless a situation arises where the obligee makes a claim against the bond for whatever reason, and in that case, the obligor would have to pay out some amount of money suffered as damages by the obligee (assuming the claim was determined to be valid).
+After selling a bond to a principal, the obligor’s role is complete, unless a situation arises where the obligee makes a claim against the purchased bond for whatever reason, and in that case, the obligor would have to pay out some amount of money suffered as damages by the obligee (assuming the claim was determined to be valid).

-The obligee’s role in the arrangement is to provide a body of work to be completed, and to hire a specific contractor who has purchased a surety bond for the work to be done.
+The obligee’s role in the arrangement is to provide a body of work to be completed and to hire a specific contractor who has purchased a bond for the work to be done.
 The obligee would also establish whatever terms the contractor is required to meet in order to fulfill his promise of quality work.

-- Commercial Bonds – Practically all other surety bonds fall into the category of commercial bonds, which includes literally hundreds of specify kinds of bonds, used by virtually all industries.
-Some examples of commercial bonds are: license and permit bonds, ERISA bonds, fidelity bonds, fiduciary bonds, notary bonds, probate court bonds, and public official bonds.
+- Commercial Bonds – Practically all other sureties fall into the category of commercial, which includes literally hundreds of specific kinds of bonds, used by virtually all industries.
+Some examples of commercial bonds are: license and permit, ERISA bonds, fidelity bond, fiduciary, notary, probate court, and public official bonds.

-Industries Which Require Surety Bonds
+Industries Which Require them:

-Because they provide at least a measure of assurance that stated work requirements will be fulfilled by persons hired for that work, surety bonds have universal application, and are therefore used in conjunction with almost every industry in the country.
-By far the two largest users of surety bonds though, are the various levels of government agencies, and the construction industry.
+Because they provide at least a measure of assurance that stated work requirements will be fulfilled by persons hired for that work, surety bonds have universal application and are therefore used in conjunction with almost every industry in the country.
+By far the two largest users of bonds though, are the various levels of government agencies, and the construction industry.